avgolubev/mimic-project-manager/README.md

 A sample application demonstrating Play Framework using Jira rest api with Apache Derby as DB, Anorm for DB data access.
-Play2-auth is for managing rest api.
+Scalaj-http is for managing rest api.
 Authentication and authorization implemented on play2-auth.

 Used technologies: